Exploring Self-Gravitating Cylindrical Structures in Modified Gravity: Insights from Scalar-Vector-Tensor Theory: Exact solutions

 and $U_{(0)}$, $K_{(0)}$ and $A_{(0)}$ denote exact solutions for linear $\pi$ profile, i.e, when,

 In the previous section,

 is explicitly a function of $r$ and is expressed in terms of Bessel's functions.
 Moreover,

 For $U_{(1)}$, $K_{(1)}$, and $A_{(1)}$, the coefficients of the system of ordinary differential equations are functions of $r$ or $A$, expressed in terms of $U_{(0)}$, $U'{(0)}$, and $U''{(0)}$.
 Here, only the linear terms are retained.
+The perturbative approach employed in our study plays a pivotal role in analyzing the stability and behavior of cylindrical solutions within the scalar-vector-tensor (SVT) theory.
+We adopt standard perturbation techniques, leveraging Maple software for computational assistance.
+The method involves expanding the metric and field variables around known solutions in a series of small parameter perturbations.
+This allows us to systematically explore deviations from exact solutions, providing insights into the stability and physical implications of our cylindrical configurations.
+By breaking down the perturbation process into manageable steps and utilizing computational tools, we aim to elucidate how slight modifications in the scalar and vector fields affect the overall gravitational and electromagnetic profiles of these cylindrical structures.
 The terms in the above equations related to $r^2$ will be represented as

 Note that the left-hand side of the above equation constitutes a system of ordinary differential equations involving $A'_1$, $A''_1$, $U'_1$, $U''_1$, $K'_1$, $K''_1$, and so on.

 The perturbation terms include $K'_1$, $A'_1$, and $U_1$.
 To apply this approximation to one of the equations above, let's consider equation \ref{eom-U1}, for instance: